 “I forgot at times I was watching the class on-line.
 The instructor is engaging, funny, and one of the most knowledgeable people about the industry.”

-Delivery Method: On-line, Take-at-your-own-pace.
-The course has approximately 14 hours of recorded lecture and videos to watch that reinforce the material.
-In addition, there are 6 quizzes or 10 questions each that are inserted throughout the course.
-Participants in this program will be sent a Rock and Mineral Kit to be used during the course.
-Please note: Rock and mineral kit will not be shipped to participants with non-USA addresses.
+Delivery Method & Other Course Information: On-line, Take-at-your-own-pace.
+The course has approximately 14 hours of recorded lecture and videos.
+In addition, there are 6 quizzes of 10 questions each that are inserted throughout the course.
+Participants will be sent a Rock and Mineral Kit for individual hands-on demonstration purposes.
+It is recommended you receive this rock and mineral kit before starting the course.
+Please note: We regret that we are unable to ship the rock and mineral kit to participants with non-USA addresses.
+However, the rocks and minerals are displayed beautifully on screen in this online course.
 Upon completion of the course, all participants will receive a Certificate of Completion from The University of Tulsa, Continuing Education for Science & Engineering Department.
+Participants have 3 months to complete the program.
+If more time is needed, the login and password will be re-issued for a $100 administrative fee.

 - Where oil comes from: source rocks vs reservoir rocks and geologic time